-Dr. Stewart is a member of the American Academy of Orthopaedic Surgeons (AAOS) and the American Orthopaedic Foot and Ankle Society (AOFAS).
-He has published several research studies in peer-reviewed orthopaedic journals on pediatric fractures, total ankle replacements, and the effect of obesity on elective foot and ankle surgery.
-He practices general orthopaedics with a clinical expertise in total ankle replacements, deformity correction, sports related injuries of the foot and ankle, as well as general orthopaedic trauma, and total hip replacements through an anterior approach.
+Dr. Stewart is a member of the American Academy of Orthopaedic Society (AAOS) and the American Orthopaedic Foot and Ankle Society (AOFAS).
+He has published several research studies in peer-reviewed orthopedic journals on pediatric fractures, total ankle replacements, and the effect of obesity on elective foot and ankle surgery.
+Dr. Stewart has a clinical expertise in total ankle replacements, deformity correction, sports related injuries of the foot and ankle, general orthopaedic trauma, total knee replacements and total hip replacements through the anterior approach.

 - Direct Anterior Hip Replacement

 - Sports Medicine